Community Support (Befriending)

-By becoming a Community Support Befriending Volunteer (CSB) you are accepting the opportunity that could mark the turning point in someone’s life.
-Supported by training and supervision, the rewarding role of Community Support offers an excellent opportunity for personal development by obtaining new skills and experiences as well as a chance to put something back into the community.
+By becoming a CSB you are accepting the opportunity that could mark the turning point in someone’s life.
+Supported by training, the rewarding role of CSB offers an excellent opportunity for personal development by obtaining new skills and experiences as well as a chance to put something back into the community.

 You must be willing to go through an induction process and relevant background checks; this role is subject to an enhanced DBS check.